zeelax/chef-cookbook-bacula-ng/README.md

 ### Jobs

-Default configuration only includes two jobs: `BackupCatalog` to backup the Bacula's catalog data, and `RestoreFiles` to restore backed up files to the directory.
-It's up to user to add more specific jobs, tailored for their environment.
-The jobs are defined in `bacula_jobs` data bag.
+Default configuration only includes two jobs: `catalog` to backup the Bacula's catalog data, and `restore:files` to restore backed up files to the directory.
+It's up to the user to add more specific jobs, tailored for their environment.
+The jobs are defined in the `bacula_jobs` data bag.
 The data bag should contain following fields:

  - `id` -- obligatory data bag item ID